OndrejSulc/Bluetooth_Scan/README.md

 ## Setting up
 ### Sensor on ESP32 board using Arduino IDE
  1) Open **ESP32cidlo.ino** file in [Arduino IDE](https://www.arduino.cc/en/Main/Software).
- 2) Change constant at the top of program corresponding to your network.
+ 2) Change constants at the top of program corresponding to your network.

 ```C++
 //// ENTER NETWORK INFO HERE ////////////